bryndavis-stripe/timetracker/README.md

-# How to Use This Application
+# How to Use This Script
 Timetracker is a python script with a GUI that helps you track how you spend your time by creating entries that can be imported into other tools (e.g., Google Calendar).
 It allows you to log time against specific projects and maintain consistent time tracking throughout your workday.

-# Running the Application
+# Running the Script
-You can now run the script from Spotlight: timetracker.command
+You can also run the bash file, but you can also run the script from Spotlight using timetracker.command

 If you're running into issues running the program, make sure these libraries are installed on your machine.
 At the terminal use the following commands:
 * `pip3 install --upgrade PySide6`